1. What guideline should a provider use to determine whether a specific service can or cannot be provided at the same time as medical direction?

 If the medically directing anesthesiologist does not meet the requirements for medical direction of anesthesia services, the CRNA reports modifier QZ; the anesthesiologist does not bill the service at all.

 The medical documentation must support the level of medical direction provided as well as the modifier reported for the anesthesia service.

 QK – Medical direction of two, three or four concurrent anesthesia procedures involving qualified individuals.

 QX – Qualified nonphysician anesthetist service: With medical direction by a physician.

 QZ – CRNA service: Without medical direction by a physician.

 6. Do you agree that there is no definable period of induction or emergence for Monitored Anesthesia Care (MAC), and therefore, the medically directing anesthesiologist need not indicate presence for induction and emergence for these cases?

-According to the CMS manual and our Local Coverage Determination (LCD), close monitoring is necessary to anticipate the need for general anesthesia administration or for the treatment of adverse physiologic reactions such as hypotension, excessive pain, difficulty breathing, arrhythmias, adverse drug reactions, etc. In addition, the possibility that the surgical procedure may become more extensive and/or result in unforeseen complications requires comprehensive monitoring and/or anesthetic intervention.
+According to the CMS manual and our LCD, close monitoring is necessary to anticipate the need for general anesthesia administration or for the treatment of adverse physiologic reactions such as hypotension, excessive pain, difficulty breathing, arrhythmias, adverse drug reactions, etc. In addition, the possibility that the surgical procedure may become more extensive and/or result in unforeseen complications requires comprehensive monitoring and/or anesthetic intervention.